504: Secret Agent Super Dragon

 [Sung.]
 I enjoy being a girl …

 A line from the song “I Enjoy Being a Girl” from the musical Flower Drum Song.
+In that production, the singer is also standing in front of a vanity mirror.
 Sample lyrics: “When I have a brand new hairdo/With my eyelashes all in curl/I float as the clouds on air do/I enjoy being a girl!”

 Ladies and gentlemen, Mother Teresa!